CCwithAi/ArchonV5-CRAWL4AI-LANGCHAIN/README.md

-Add Langchain Python and Crawl4AI Documentation Crawling Support
+Add Langchain Python and Crawl4AI Documentation Crawling Support.
+AI Agent will use Agentic RAG.

 This PR adds a new capability to Archon: the ability to crawl and index both Langchain Python documentation and Crawl4AI documentation, similar to how the existing Pydantic AI documentation crawler works.
 New Features